 Why Choose Perennials for Fall Foliage?

-While most gardeners choose plants based on bloom power, adding perennials that offer a long season of interest is always a smart decision.
-As flowers fade, lovely leaves with pretty patterns, colors, and variegation create a garden filled with depth and texture, ensuring that your beds and borders continue to provide interest and enjoyment— even without flowers.
+Most gardeners choose plants based on bloom power!
+They add perennials that offer a long season of interest is always a smart decision.
+As flowers fade, lovely leaves with pretty patterns, colors, and variegation create a garden filled with depth and texture.
+This will ensure that your beds and borders continue to provide interest and enjoyment— even without flowers.

 Perennials Picks for Great Fall Foliage